RednibCoding/rune-lang/README.md

 ```

 ### Field Access
-It is possible to access the fields of a map via the `.`.
+It is possible to access the fields of a map also via the `.`.
 Both expressions are the same under the hood:
 ```
 myMap = map{"uid": "10"}